Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Numerical Experiments

-\Fig{cv} shows that the nonrobust methods (CP-OPT and Tucker-ALS) will greatly overfit to the outliers if the tensor rank is overestimated.
+\Fig{cv} shows that the non-robust methods (CP-OPT and HOOI) will greatly overfit to the outliers if the tensor rank is overestimated.
 For the first scenario ($R=15$), both HoRPCA-C and Tucker-$\LtwoE$ exhibit a certain level of overfitting resistance.
 Remarkably, Tucker-$\LtwoE$ remains unaffected by outliers even if the Tucker-rank is grossly overestimated to be (45,45,45).
-The cross validation error, however, sees an uptick at rank 45.
-This is because we are only able to use 90\% of the data in 10-fold cross validation.
 In the second scenario ($R= (30,10,5)$), unlike Tucker-$\LtwoE$, HoRPCA-C is not able to achieve perfect recovery if the Tucker-rank is specified to (30,30,30).
-The first two scenarios demonstrate that Tucker-$\LtwoE$ is more robust to rank overestimation than HoRPCA-C. The third scenario ($R= (40,40,40)$) is designed to be challenging.
-Even with correctly specified Tucker-rank, Tucker-$\LtwoE$ is only able to produce an approximate reconstruction with an average relative error of 0.15.
-Contrary to our expectation, the relative error and cross validation error for Tucker-$\LtwoE$ will first increase before it decreases.
-It is reassuring that the cross validation error still achieves its minimum at the true Tucker-rank.
-Another surprising observation is that although HoRPCA-C attains its minimum relative error at the true Tucker-rank, its cross validation error always increases with the specified Tucker-rank.
-This suggests that if the tensor is grossly corrupted, cross validation may only be able to reveal the appropriate rank when an approximate reconstruction is possible.
+The first two scenarios demonstrate that Tucker-$\LtwoE$ is more robust to rank overestimation than HoRPCA-C. The third scenario ($R= (35,35,35)$) is chosen to be challenging.
+Contrary to our expectation, the relative error and cross-validation error for Tucker-$\LtwoE$ will first increase before it decreases.
+It is reassuring that the cross-validation error still achieves its minimum at the true Tucker-rank.
+Another surprising observation is that HoRPCA-C attains its minimum relative error at Tucker-rank $(30,30,30)$ instead of the true rank $(35,35,35)$.
+This is likely because while at Tucker-rank $(30,30,30)$, HoRPCA-C is only capable of an approximate reconstruction, it is still better than the true Tucker-rank $(35,35,35)$ where HoRPCA-C becomes unstable.